 Secondary support means that some users in this group may use the accessibility feature in specific situations.

-Step 3
+B.2.1.3 Step 3

-This way you can look at all the user needs and see who is affected and to what extent, if the requirement is not met.
+In this way it is possible to assess the impact on user needs if a particular requirement is not met.